Adekemi02/locale_api/README.md

 <!-- About the API --->
 ## About Locale API

-Locale is developer tool for anyone who needs to know Nigeria geopraphically.
-Locale's API shows you all Nigeria's regions, states, and local governement areas (LGAs).
+Locale is a developer tool for anyone who needs to know Nigeria geographically.
+Locale's API shows you all of Nigeria's regions, states, and local government areas (LGAs).
 Locale is looking to be a handful tool for the thousands of businesses building for Nigeria's 200M+ population size.

-This project was built with Python's Flask-RESTX by  by <a href="https://www.github.com/Adekemi02">Barakat Adisa</a> as part of Backend Engineering final Semester Exam and Capstone Project at <a href="https://altschoolafrica.com/schools/engineering">AltSchool Africa</a>
+This project was built with Python's Flask-RESTX by  <a href="https://www.github.com/Adekemi02">Barakat Adisa</a> as part of Backend Engineering final Semester Exam and Capstone Project at <a href="https://altschoolafrica.com/schools/engineering">AltSchool Africa</a>

 ---